More than 50% of national parks have impaired water. NPCA has 5 tips to protect this vital resource.

 You can protect clean water.

-- Be a clean water advocate.
+5. Be a clean water advocate.
 Share information about how to protect clean water with your neighbors and colleagues.
-Get involved by volunteering with NPCA or local water restoration organizations.
+Get involved by signing up for NPCA’s news and action alerts or volunteering with local water restoration organizations.

 Your actions can help improve community awareness of the importance of clean water and protect national park rivers, streams, lakes, and oceans for all to enjoy.